briochemc/AIBECS_demo/README.md

 1. **Install Julia**

     First things first, you must install [Julia](https://julialang.org).
-Click on the link, look for the "download" buttons, and install the correct version for your OS.
+Click on the [Julia](https://julialang.org) link, look for the "download" buttons, and install the correct version for your OS.
     Once this is done, you should be able to start Julia by typing

     ```bash
     julia
     ```

-    in command prompt.
+    in the terminal.
     If not, find the Julia executable, and simply double click on it!
     This should open a terminal session, and display something like this:

     ```julia
                    _
        _       _ _(_)_     |  Documentation: https://docs.julialang.org